gardener/gardener/docs/development/local_setup.md

 kubectl apply -f dev/50-seed.yaml
 ```

-#### 6. Start Gardenlet
+#### 6. Start the gardenlet

-Once the Seed is created, start the Gardenlet to reconcile it.
-The `make start-gardenlet` command will automatically configure the local Gardenlet process to use the Seed and its kubeconfig.
+Once the Seed is created, start the gardenlet to reconcile it.
+The `make start-gardenlet` command will automatically configure the local gardenlet process to use the Seed and its kubeconfig.
 If you have multiple Seeds, you have to specify which to use by setting the `SEED_NAME` environment variable like in `make start-gardenlet SEED_NAME=my-first-seed`.

 ```bash
 make start-gardenlet